Jitendrayadav07/AvaAi-Agent/README.md

 5.Securely Store the Token
   Save the token in your /backend/.env file or another secure location.

+  ## ** OPEN AI API key to get the bot running **

+1. Go to platform.openai.com
+2. API keys > Create new secret key
+3. cd ai-agent/.env - paste your api key

+Note - check the credits in your account if they credits are 0, will have to purchase 5$ of credits for bot to run.

    ## **Ensure you have the following installed:**

   Node.js (version >= 18)